Chef Jason Roberts on G’Day Neighbour, Regenerative Agriculture, the Commercial Kitchen and Connecting to Community Introduction

 Dr Ron Ehrlich [00:32:52] Right.

-Jason Roberts [00:32:56] connects me to that moment.
+Jason Roberts [00:32:53] And that music is what connects me to that moment.
 So music has become a big part of my life and the vibration through music and food and connection is just this is what this is what makes me happy now.

-Dr Ron Ehrlich [00:33:40] what a lot of podcasting is about is to make people realize its big story.
+The connection between these suppliers also is part, so much part of that story.
+And I think it’s what a lot of podcasting is about is to make people realize its big story.
 But I always have thought that a commercial kitchen must be a very stressful place.